Proviso Township, Illinois

 Proviso Township is one of 29 townships in Cook County, Illinois, United States.
 As of the 2020 census, its population was 151,209.
 It was organized in 1850 and originally named "Taylor", but shortly afterward its name was changed to make reference to the Wilmot Proviso, a contemporary piece of legislation intended to stop the spread of slavery.

-The Proviso Township government office is located at 4565 W. Harrison Street, Hillside, IL 60162.
+The Proviso Township government office is located at 4565 West Harrison Street, Hillside, IL 60162.

 Geography

 According to the United States Census Bureau, Proviso Township covers an area of 29.68 sqmi.